 His single in the second drove in Washington’s first run.
 Case scored the second run on a Buddy Lewis double.
 In the fifth, Case led off with a single, advanced to third on another single and scored on pitcher Bill Beckmann’s throwing error on a pick-off try at first.

 Case singled again the sixth.
-By then, the Nats were ahead, 5-0, but helped by an error by pitcher Joe Kakauskas, the A’s tied it with five in the top of the seventh.
+By then, the Nats were ahead, 5-0 but, helped by an error by pitcher Joe Kakauskas, the A’s tied it with five in the top of the seventh.

 In the bottom of the inning, helped by two errors, the Senators scored four times.
 Case drove in the last of the four with a double.
 Washington won 9-5 to sweep the twin bill.
 Three of Case’s nine hits were bunt singles.

 Lee Thomas of the Los Angeles Angels was the last player with nine hits in a twin bill, doing it on September 5, 1961, in record-setting style.
-After five hits in the first game against the now Kansas City A’s, Thomas had four more, including three home runs, in the nightcap.
+After five hits in the first game against the then-Kansas City A’s, Thomas had four more, including three home runs, in the nightcap.
 He tied the A.L. record with 19 total bases in the double header, but the Angels lost both games.

 The year before, on August 30, Pete Runnels had nine hits in a double header for the Red Sox.
 Runnels was 6-for-7 in the first game, including a game-winning double in the 15th inning.
 He was 3-for-4 with two doubles in the second game.
 Runnels, who played for Washington from 1951 through 1957, hit .314 or better in each of his five years in Boston and won the first of two batting titles in 1960.